DevExpress/dotnet-eud/interface-elements-for-web/articles/diagram/create-a-new-chart.md

 ## Connect Shapes

-1. Add one more shape to the chart.
+1. Add another shape to the chart.

 1. Hover a start shape to display its connection points.

-1. Hover a point, press the left mouse button and drag the connector to another shape's connection point.
-Release the mouse button.
-Now, if you move a shape, the connector will stretch to it.
+1. Hover a point, press the left mouse button, and drag the connector to another shape's connection point, and release the mouse button.
+Now, if you move a shape, the connector stretches to it.

 1. Double click the connector to add a text.
 You can move the text along the connector by mouse.